Last updated: April 17, 2018

-A lateral transfer moves an employee to a new position that has the same maximum salary range as their current base position.
+A lateral transfer moves a BC Public Service employee to another position that has the same maximum salary range as their current base position.

-- A promotional temporary appointment does not qualify the employee to laterally transfer positions with the promotional salary range
+- A promotional temporary appointment doesn't qualify the employee to laterally transfer positions with the promotional salary range

 - Locate a qualified employee for the opportunity at the same current base position

 - Seek the appropriate authority to make an offer

 - Complete past work performance checks and negotiate a start date with the employee's supervisor

 - Consult with AskMyHR on the preparation of the appropriate lateral transfer offer letter

 Submit a service request using the categories A Hiring Manager > Hiring Process > Hiring Options & Programs

 Provisions related to lateral transfers are outlined in the collective agreements.